-In his New Yorker story about on a family tugboat pilots, Burkhard Bilger, among other things profiles a sweet kinship between Allen, Peter Orlovsky and the boat pilot, Latham Smith.
-Their digital edition even features a fun little super 8 film of them taking the boat for a spin.
+In his New Yorker story about on a family tugboat pilots, Burkhard Bilger, among other things, profiles a sweet kinship between Allen, Peter Orlovsky and the boat pilot, Latham Smith.
+Their digital edition even features a fun little super-8 film of them taking the boat out for a spin.
 Thanks again to Steve Silberman for catching this one!
-We’re trying to locate Orlovsky’s poem the reference, but so far no luck.
-Doesn’t seem to be in Clean A**hole Poems.
+We’re trying to locate Orlovsky’s poem in the following reference, but so far no luck.
+Doesn’t seem to be in Clean Asshole Poems… maybe lost?

-Elsewhere, here’s James Franco discussing memorizing “Howl” for the film.
+Elsewhere, in other matters, here’s James Franco discussing his practice, memorizing “Howl” for the Howl film.